 Dreischluchtendamm Hauptwall 2006- CC via Wikimedia

-Egypt and Ethiopia are at loggerheads over the controversial and under-construction Grand Ethiopian Renaissance Dam (GERD) as Cairo voiced its concern over its share after Ethiopia started building the dam on the Blue Nile in May 2011.
-A series of tripartite talks between the two countries along with Sudan has begun in 2014.
-One year later, the three countries reached an agreement, per which the downstream countries [Egypt and Sudan] should not be affected by the construction of the dam.
-However, the two countries recently blamed each other for hindering a final agreement concerning the technical problem.
+Egypt’s concern over its share was escalated after Ethiopia started building the Dam on the Blue Nile in May 2011.
+However, a series of tripartite talks between the two countries along with Sudan has begun in 2014.
+One year later, the three countries reached an agreement, per which the downstream countries should not be affected by the construction of the dam.

 The remaining problematic point between Egypt and Ethiopia is a technical one related to the period of filling the dam’s reservoir with water.
 Ethiopia has asked for 5-6 years to fill the reservoir, while Egypt has asked Ethiopia to abide by the Nile water quantity flow in filling the reservoir to “avoid any significant damage on the downstream countries,” former head of the Central Department for Technical Cooperation at the Nile Sector of the Ministry of Water Resources and Irrigation Mamdouh Mohamed Hassan told Egypt today in previous remarks.

 Both President Abdel Fatah al-Sisi and Ethiopian Prime Minister Abiy Ahmed affirmed their keenness to resume the negotiations between Ethiopia, Egypt and Sudan.